 - 2 tablespoon tahini

 - 1 garlic clove small

 - Preheat the oven to 200C / 400 F.

 - Place the cauliflower florets in a food processor and pulse until a rice consistency.

 - Transfer to a heatproof bowl and microwave on high for 5 minutes.
 Allow to cool slightly and transfer to a muslin cloth, fine tea towel or strong kitchen roll and squeeze out as much water as possible.
 This is important to help the falafel stay tougher.

-- Add the cauliflower and onion mix to the mixing bowl along with all the spices, seasoning, lemon, eggs and 1 tbsp of olive oil.
+- Add the cauliflower and onion mix to the mixing bowl along with all the spices, seasoning, lemon, eggs and 1 tablespoon of olive oil.
 Mix to combine.
 Roll / press into balls and place on a greaseproof lined baking tray.
-Sprinkle with sesame seeds and drizzle with a good covering of olive oil.
+Sprinkle with sesame seeds and drizzle or brush over a good covering of olive oil.